CybersecurityHow to Start a Cybersecurity Career from Scratch in 2026

 - CTF competitions — participate even as a beginner; learning from competition is invaluable

-Do I need a university degree?
+؟Do I need a university degree?

 No. Many successful specialists entered the field through professional certifications and hands-on experience.
 Companies like Google have removed the degree requirement from many of their positions.

-How long does it take to learn cybersecurity from scratch?
+؟How long does it take to learn cybersecurity from scratch?

 With 2-3 hours daily, you can land a junior position within 9-12 months.
+The specific timeline depends on how efficiently you build hands-on experience alongside certification study.

-What is the best programming language?
+؟What is the best programming language for cybersecurity?

 Python without a doubt.
 Easy to learn and most security tools use it.
 After that, learn Bash then PowerShell.